dward2/BME547/Assignments/patient_lab_test_results_server_assignment.md

     HR request after the first one is complete.

 ## Modular Code & Testing
 Be sure to write modular code.
-This means your Flask handler functions should have minimal code in them.
-It should be limited to getting any data sent with the request, calling other functions to do the work, and then returning the response.
-All other functions that are called should be written in such a way that they can have comprehensive unit tests.
-The Flask handler functions do not need unit tests if you write them as described.
+This means your Flask handler functions should make significant use of helper functions to implement the majority of the calculations for the route.
+These helper functions should have defined inputs and outputs to allow for comprehensive unit testing.
+All functions, including the Flask handler functions should have unit tests.

 ## Working As A Team
 * Schedule a planning meeting with your team.